pustovitDmytro/logger-decorator/.github/CODE_OF_CONDUCT.md

 nationality, personal appearance, race, religion, or sexual identity and orientation.

+We denounces all forms of terrorism and will never knowingly support, tolerate or encourage terrorism or the activities of those who use and/or finance terrorism.
+In accordance with United Nations Security Council’s resolutions and the international instruments relating to the fight against terrorism.

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.